 The state CM_LOCKED is used to instruct the Card Manager to temporarily disable all applets on the card except for the Card Manager.
-This state is created to give the Card Issuer the ability to temporarily disable functionality of the card on detection of security threats (either internal or external to the card).
+This state is created to give the Card Issuer the ability to

 Setting the Card Manager to this state implies that the card will no longer work, except via the Card Manager which is controlled by the Card Issuer.